drewwells/go-bitpay-client/README.md

     bitpay keygen
     bitpay pair

+bitpay generates key files in the ~/.bitpay folder.
 Copy .env.sample to .env, this has a series of client variables for negotiating with the bitpay server.
 Be sure your account is the correct type (test account for test.bitpay.com or prod account for www.bitpay.com).

 For the rest of this setup, the docs will assume you are using the test environment.

 The keys generated now need to be hex encoded, this function will do that: https://github.com/bitpay/bitauth/blob/master/lib/bitauth.js#L12.
 The results should be a long series of numbers and *LOWER CASE* letters.
 Save this as your pub and priv values in the .env file.